HaxeFoundation/haxe-evolution/proposals/0000-Code-blocks.md

 ## Introduction

-Add support to code blocks with triple backticks for opening an closing them and an optional tag after the opening backticks ` ```tag ... ``` `
+This proposal comes as an alternative to https://github.com/HaxeFoundation/haxe-evolution/pull/12 but leaving the block parsing and transformation to an user macro.
+It's achieved by the use of triple backticks ` ``` ` as opening and closing tokens and an optional tag after the opening backticks ` ```tag ... ``` ` that would apply an user macro to the block.

 ## Motivation

-This proposal comes as an alternative to https://github.com/HaxeFoundation/haxe-evolution/pull/12 but leaving the block parsing and transformation to a user macro making it easier to the compiler to parse the block.
+In addition, if the IDE supports it, it will be possible to highlight the block thanks to that tag.

+## Detailed design

 This syntax for this proposal is inspired by the Markdown triple backtick code block syntax.
 If this syntax is to be followed, the tag may be optional making the code block behavior equal to a single quote string if there is no tag.

-For the compiler, parsing the block would be the same as parsing a single quote string block with the addition of an optional tag after the starting three backticks ` ```tag something ${myObject.size} ``` ` would be the same as ` 'something ${myObject.size}' `.
+For the compiler, the content would be the same as if the block were surrounded by single quotes with the addition of an optional tag after the starting three backticks ` ```tag something ${myObject.size} ``` ` would be the same as ` 'something ${myObject.size}' ` with the extra step of passing that string to an user macro.

 It could use a similar AST node as this pull request adds https://github.com/HaxeFoundation/haxe/pull/6475 with the addition of an optional tag: `ECodeBlock(original:String, ?tag:String, parts:Array<FormatFragment>)`